pshirishreddy/requirejs-maven-plugin/README.md

 ### Plugin Options

 **optimizerParameters**

 A set of parameters to add to the optimizer command line.
 See the rules here (RequireJS optimizer basics)[http://requirejs.org/docs/optimization.html#basics].
 But in a nutshell, anything added here will be combined with the config file, with the config file winning conflicts.
+This should allow you to make your build config file more generic and pass in maven project properties during executions.

 **nodeExecutable**